Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

-Although some may be disciplined enough to make this happen, most of us can’t go from being a couch potato to “I will work out every day.”
+Although some people may be disciplined enough to make this happen, most of us can’t go from being a couch potato to “I’ll start working out every day.”
 The same goes for going from procrastination central to “I will be productive every day” and night owls to “I will get 8 hours of sleep every day.”

 We need to be realistic and understand that we can’t change overnight.
 Take small steps and make short-term goals to supplement your long-term goals.